billwallis/sql-problems/src/reviews.md

 The platform is easy to use and has a fast response time.

-The problem statements have sample data and expected results.
+The problem statements have sample data and expected results, and have a good walkthrough of how the numbers are derived for clarity on what the logic is.

 There is a discussions tab to discuss solutions with other "hackers".